xtexx/central/docs/user/actions.md

 if a branch is pushed to the repository and there exists a workflow that is triggered on push events, it will not fire.

+This token can also write to packages that are linked to the same repository as tasks, which can be used to publish new versions of packages automatically.
+Note that this token can only upload to existing packages, unable to create new packages.

-A `workflow` triggered by a `pull_request` event is an exception: in that case the token does not have write permissions to the repository.
+A `workflow` triggered by a `pull_request` event is an exception: in that case the token does not have write permissions to the repository and to the packages.
 The pull request could contain an untested or malicious workflow.

 ## Expressions